ianbarrere/ananke/README.md

 ### set
 The set command allows you to set config on a device:

-    ./ananke/actions/ananke_cli.py set device device1
+    ./ananke/actions/ananke_cli.py set device1
-    ./ananke/actions/ananke_cli.py set service packetfabric

-Minimally it requires either the device or service keyword and a single host, but you can supply a space-separated list of hosts and/or roles, and it will figure out which hosts to apply to.
+Minimally it requires a single host, but you can supply a space-separated list of hosts and/or roles, and it will figure out which hosts to apply to.

 |Flag|Function|
 |-----|-------|